ccass117/DMML-Personal-Repo/README.md

 - For clustering, we will be using k-Nearest clustering (for now)

-- For machine learning algorithms, we will use decision trees, k-Nearest neighbours and Random Forest/CatBoost?
+- For machine learning algorithms, we will use decision trees, k-nearest neighbours and Random Forest/CatBoost.

 - CNN for image data

-- We can take the best performing ML algorithm and CNN, combining them.
+- We can take the best-performing ML algorithm and CNN, and combine them.